qwazwsx/reqjs-err-handler/README.md

 This will throw an error if the response body contains either the text *"no account found"* or *"password incorrect"*.
 This will also throw an error if the HTTP status code is 400.

 ##### ADVANCED DEBUGGING
-err-handler has a verbose debugging mode designed to make tracking down errors in your code easy.
+reqjs-err-handler has a verbose debugging mode designed to make tracking down errors in your code easy.
 No more `console.log()`ing!

 Simply set the `verbose` parameter when setting up conditions.
 ```JavaScript